dpriscal/pof_fast_api/README.md

 docker run --rm -it -p 127.0.0.1:8000:8000 poetry-project
 ```

-( The project was dockerized using this exapmle: <https://github.com/svx/poetry-fastapi-docker> )
+( The project was dockerized using this example: <https://github.com/svx/poetry-fastapi-docker> )

 ## Next steps